Benjamin "Pap" Singleton: Family

 Benjamin Singleton married and was the father of several children.
 Two of his children – Emily, born about 1840 in Tennessee, and Sarah, born about 1858 in Michigan – wrote letters to their father from East Nashville, Tennessee, during the mid-1880s.
-An undated note regarding Singleton's testimony before the U.S. Senate Committee in 1880 quoted Singleton as saying: "I have been a slave fled to Canada when my children were small and nineteen years after when I returned they were grown."
+An undated note regarding Singleton's testimony before the U.S. Senate Committee in 1880 quotes Singleton as saying: "I have been a slave fled to Canada when my children were small and nineteen years after when I returned they were grown."

-His son, Joshua W. Singleton, eventually settled in Allensworth, California, a black agricultural settlement founded in Tulare County.
+His son Joshua W. Singleton settled in Allensworth, California, a black agricultural settlement.
 Joshua's grandchildren, through his married daughter Virginia Louise Williams and her husband John, were John Williams Jr., Midge Williams (1915-1952), Charles and Robert Williams.
 As young adults, they started singing together in the Bay Area as the Williams Quartette.
 In 1928 they started touring as the Williams Four.
 In 1933, they had a successful tour in Shanghai, China, which was a destination for increasing numbers of European refugees, and Japan.
 Midge Williams also sang as a swing jazz soloist in the late 1930s and 1940s.
 She recorded with a group as Midge Williams and Her Jazz Jesters.